Washingtonia filifera: Distribution

+Arizona

+Outside California, the largest U.S. population is in central Arizona's lower Bradshaw Mountains, where several groves occur along Castle Creek, a tributary of the Agua Fria River.
+Some of these groves lie on Bureau of Land Management land, while others are on private property.
+Along Castle Creek, the main spring sites are Dripping and Alkali Spring.

+Castle Creek has also been proposed as the possible source of the seed from which Washingtonia filifera was first formally described in 1879, based on 19th-century reports and geographic coordinates that align closely with the site.
+Other Arizona populations are found along the Gila River near Yuma, at the Hassayampa River Preserve and nearby New River Preserve in Maricopa County, in portions of Pima and Pinal counties, and along the Colorado River in Mohave County.
+Although the species is considered globally secure, it is classified as critically imperiled (S1) within Arizona due to its limited and fragmented distribution.

+Nevada

+In Nevada, isolated groves occur in Clark County, specifically at the Warm Springs Natural Area, Juanita Springs Ranch, Rogers Spring, and Blue Point Spring.

+However, the origin of these populations is debated.
+Some palms, such as those at Blue Point Spring, are thought to have been planted in the mid-20th century, while others, such as those at Juanita Springs, have been present since at least 1950 and show evidence of longer establishment.

+Baja California

+In Mexico, the species is native only to Baja California, extending south to Bahía de los Ángeles.

+It has also become naturalized in warm springs near Death Valley, in extreme northwest Sonora, and in scattered locations in Texas, Florida, Hawaii, Utah, the U.S. Virgin Island, and overseas in Australia, Morocco, Egypt, Iraq, Spain, and Italy.

 Ecology

 Desert fan palms provide habitat for the giant palm-boring beetle, western yellow bat, hooded oriole, and many other bird species.
 Hooded orioles rely on the trees for food and places to build nests.
 Numerous insect species visit the hanging inflorescences that appear in late spring.

 Historically, natural oases are mainly restricted to areas downstream from the source of hot springs, though water is not always visible at the surface.

 Today's oasis environment may have been protected from colder climatic changes over the course of its evolution.
 Thus, this palm is restricted by both water and climate to widely separated relict groves.
-The trees in these groves show little if any genetic differentiation, (through electrophoretic examination), suggesting that the genus is genetically very stable.
+The trees in these groves show little if any genetic differentiation (through electrophoretic examination), suggesting that the genus is genetically very stable.